aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

     Console.WriteLine(outputText);
 ```

 Now we can pass zero or more arguments to this program.

-Try these out
+Try these out:

 ```bash
 #no arguments